Janet Auchincloss Rutherfurd: Later years and death

 In 1966, the Rutherfurds moved to Hong Kong where Auchincloss Rutherfurd taught French at Chinese University of Hong Kong for two years.
-She also served as an adviser and stockholder for the venture capital firm her husband co-founded and managed, Inter-Asia Venture Management.
+She also was an adviser and stockholder for the venture capital firm her husband co-founded and managed, Inter-Asia Venture Management.
 She later founded an overseas chapter of the League of Women Voters.

 In August 1984, Auchincloss Rutherfurd was diagnosed with lung cancer.

 Despite undergoing aggressive treatments, the cancer spread to her brain and pancreas.
 On March 13, 1985, she died at Dana–Farber Cancer Institute in Boston at the age of 39.
 Her private funeral was held on March 19 at the Trinity Church in Newport, Rhode Island, after which she was buried at Common Burying Ground and Island Cemetery.